Last Updated: January 30, 2020

 The University of Maryland, College Park is a member of the iSchool Foundation and thus seeks to provide the foundation for the future of technological and informational advancements.
 It offers an MLS program with a fully online option and a hybrid option where students may choose specific events or classes to attend on campus.
 While the program is one of the more expensive on this list, the University's nationally acclaim and the MLS program's success rates merit the expense.
 The program's success is likely attributed to its focus on real-world experience and the fostering of personalized career goals.
 To generate these outcomes, the program offers the option of a thesis track where students develop and explore a subject of their own interest or a field study track where students go out into the world and test a hypothesis of their own making.

 13. Wayne State University

 The School of Library and Information Sciences at Wayne State University features a built in specialization track.
 While the program requires a total of 36 credit hours, the credit hours are divided into 18 credit hours for the library and information science common core and 18 credit hours in an area of professional specialization, of which they offer three.
 The three specializations are library services, information management, and archives and digital content.
-Building specializations into the program’s requirements has allowed the University’s SLIS to offer its students a number of unique benefits.
-Mainly the built in specializations allow instructors to prepare accordingly and generate organized and valuable coursework for each of the specializations.
+Building specializations into the program's requirements have allowed the University's SLIS to offer its students some unique benefits.
+Mainly the built-in specializations allow instructors to prepare accordingly and generate organized and valuable coursework for each of the specializations.